-MCoA No. Requi rement Reference MCoA A30 (d) review documents identified in Conditions A10, A17, A19, C1, C5 and C14 of this schedule and any other documents that are identified by the Planning Secretary, to ensure they are consistent with requirements in or under this approval and if so: Section 11.2 (i) endorse the documents before submission of such documents to the Planning Secretary (if those documents are required to be approved by the Planning Secretary); or (ii) endorse the documents before the implementation of such documents (if those documents are only required to be submitted to the Planning Secretary / Department for information or are not required to be submitted to the Planning Secretary); MCoA A30 (e) for doo above endors cuments that are required to be submitted to the Planning Secretary / Department for information under (d)(ii) , the documents must be submitted as soon as practicable to the Planning Secretary / Department after sement by the ER, unless otherwise agreed by the Planning Secretary; Section 11.2 MCoA A30 (f) regula sched approv rly monitor the implementation of the documents listed in Conditions A10, A17, A19, C1, C5 and C14 of this ule to ensure implementation is being carried out in accordance with the document and the conditions of this /al; Section 10.1 MCoA A30 (g) as ma Depar audits y be requested by the Planning Secretary, help plan or attend audits of the development commissioned by the tment including scoping audits, programming audits, briefings and site visits, but not independent environmental required under Condition A39 of this schedule; Section 11.3 MCoA A30 (h) as ma the De y be requested by the Planning Secretary, assist in the resolution of community complaints received directly by epartment; Section 9.2 MCoA A30 (i) consid facilitie ler or assess the impacts of minor ancillary facilities comprising lunch sheds, office sheds and portable toilet es as required by Condition A21 of this schedule; and Section 5 MCoA A30 (j) consid and co with th constr approv ler any minor amendments to be made to the Site Establishment Management Plan, CEMP, CEMP Sub-plans onstruction monitoring programs without increasing impacts to nearby sensitive receivers, and are consistent the conditions of this approval and the Site Establishment Management Plan, CEMP, CEMP Sub-plans and uction monitoring programs approved by the Planning Secretary and, if satisfied such amendment is necessary, we the amendment.
+MCoA No. Requirement Reference MCoA A30 (d) review documents identified in Conditions A10, A17, A19, C1, C5 and C14 of this schedule and any other documents that are identified by the Planning Secretary, to ensure they are consistent with requirements in or under this approval and if so: (i) endorse the documents before submission of such documents to the Planning Secretary (if those documents are required to be approved by the Planning Secretary); or (ii) endorse the documents before the implementation of such documents (if those documents are only required to be submitted to the Planning Secretary / Department for information or are not required to be submitted to the Planning Secretary / Department); Section 11.2 MCoA A30 (e) for documents that are required to be submitted to the Planning Secretary / Department for information under (d)(ii) above, the documents must be submitted as soon as practicable to the Planning Secretary / Department after endorsement by the ER, unless otherwise agreed by the Planning Secretary; Section 11.2 MCoA A30 (f) regularly monitor the implementation of the documents listed in Conditions A10, A17, A19, C1, C5 and C14 of this schedule to ensure implementation is being carried out in accordance with the document and the conditions of this approval; Section 10.1 MCoA A30 (g) as may be requested by the Planning Secretary, help plan or attend audits of the development commissioned by the Department including scoping audits, programming audits, briefings and site visits, but not independent environmental audits required under Condition A39 of this schedule; Section 11.3 MCoA A30 (h) as may be requested by the Planning Secretary, assist in the resolution of community complaints received directly by the Department; Section 9.2 MCoA A30 (i) consider or assess the impacts of minor ancillary facilities comprising lunch sheds, office sheds and portable toilet facilities as required by Condition A21 of this schedule; and Section 5 MCoA A30 (j) consider any minor amendments to be made to the Site Establishment Management Plan, CEMP, CEMP Sub-plans and construction monitoring programs without increasing impacts to nearby sensitive receivers, and are consistent with the conditions of this approval and the Site Establishment Management Plan, CEMP, CEMP Sub-plans and construction monitoring programs approved by the Planning Secretary and, if satisfied such amendment is necessary, approve the amendment.
 This does not include any modifications to the conditions of this approval; Section 11.2 and Section 11.7